6 Tips for Making Your New Horse Feel at Home

 Lastly, like humans and other pets, horses have a body system, brain, and personality similar to ours.
 As such, they may feel the same emotions as you when you are suddenly thrust into a new environment.

-Your new horse will feel nervous, afraid, and even agitated when you first bring him home.
-Give him time to settle down and adjust to his new home before riding and putting him through any test.
+Your new horse will feel nervous, afraid, and even agitated when you first bring him/her home.
+Give them time to settle down and adjust to his new home before riding.

 Avoid getting impatient with your new horse.
-Continue treating him gently and with kindness.
+Continue treating them gently and with kindness.
 When you are consistent with your behaviour, your animal companion will start trusting you.

 In due time, your new horse will be your perfect riding companion and a valuable addition to your herd.